Amateur Radio (a.k.a. Ham Radio) July 23, 2016

 - Since I no longer use MS-Windows, I'm publishing this information to assist family, friends and anyone else who may stumble upon this site.
 If you have something to add, please let me know via the email link below.
 Thanks x106 !!!

 I use two monitors for my Linux installation.
 One (1080p) is positioned just above my radio gear and displays Ham Radio software.
 It works with a small wireless keyboard and mouse.
 The other (1440p) uses a traditional wired keyboard and the same wireless mouse.
 It is located on an adjacent table along with the CPU box, networked photo/document printer, networked photo/document scanner, LAN RAID 0 drives, LAN backup drives, ethernet/WiFi router, DSL modem and UPS system.
 There's an additional backup system kept off-line.

-- This Hour Has 22 Minutes - Video humor from Canada (politically incorrect, but funny!)
+- This Hour Has 22 Minutes - Video humor from Canada (often politically incorrect, but always funny!)